|HOME||AWARDS||CONTESTING||CTY HUNTING||CW||DX||HOMEBREWING||LINKS||LOGS||PROPAGATION||QRP||QSL||VISITORS LIST||Email Me|

 |>> CW QRP QSO OF THE DAY <<|

-When I made 6 QSOs on February 7, 2011, that started another streak of making two QSOs or more every day stil using QRP, Morse Code, and simple wire antennas.
+When I made 6 QSOs on February 7, 2011, that started a streak within a streak of making at least TWO QSOs and often more each and every day still using QRP, Morse Code, and simple wire antennas.
 I voluntarily ended that streak on February 6, 2012 after one full year of 365 days.
-I don't think making a second QSO proved anything more than making one QSO did.
+I don't think making a second QSO each day proved anything more than making one QSO did.
 One QSO proves that QRP/CW/simple wire antennas work, which is the point of my main streak.
 That will continue until something beyond my control brings it to an end.

 A detailed explanation follows the table here.